Rubin Schron

-Rubin "Rubie" Schron is a New York City real estate investor, landlord, and the founder of Cammeby's International Group.
-He owns or controls property worth over $13 billion, according to data company Real Capital Analytics.
-Founded in 1967, Cammeby's portfolio includes office buildings; market-rate and government-subsidized apartment complexes; nursing homes, the 16-building complex in Sunset Park now known as Industry City; a stake in the bottom half of the Woolworth Building; and industrial properties across Long Island.
-In 2013, Schron made an unsolicited and unsuccessful offer to buy the Empire State Building for $2 billion.
+Rubin "Rubie" Schron is a New York City real estate investor, philanthropist, and the founder of Cammeby's International Group.
+In 2013, Schron made an unsuccessful offer to buy the Empire State Building for $2 billion.
 In 2003, an investment group led by Schron paid $705.6 million for a portfolio of about 6,000 outer-borough apartments from Donald Trump.
-Other buildings he owns include the Monterey, a 521-unit rental multifamily building on Manhattan's Upper East Side; over the decades, Schron has also amassed a portfolio of Mitchell-Lama apartment buildings whose values have been skyrocketing to record values, after reverting to market rates when government subsidies expired.
-In 2007, he sold nearly 4,000 units of former Mitchell-Lama properties in five complexes in Harlem and on Roosevelt Island for $940 million.
 Schron, who practices Orthodox Judaism, has eight children and 50 grandchildren.
 He and his family reside in Brooklyn.

 Early life

 Schron grew up on the Lower East Side of Manhattan in an Orthodox Jewish family.
 His family entered the real estate business by using the proceeds from the death of his brother in World War II to purchase a small apartment building.

 Career

 Schron continued with the family business purchasing several buildings in the Bronx.
 In 1967, he founded the real estate investment company Cammeby's International Group.
-Typically partnering in all his transactions, Schron steadily grew the business.
+Typically partnering in his transactions, Schron steadily grew the business.
 In 2007, Cammeby's was managing over $1 billion in assets.

-Rubin Schron partners with Avrohom Fruchthandler president of FBE Limited on most of his large real estate deals.